-There are no provisions under the Company's Articles of Association or the Companies Law, Cap 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands governing shareholder's rights to put forward proposals at an annual general meeting.
+There are no provisions under the Company's Articles of Association or the Companies Act (2022 Revision) of the Cayman Islands as amended, consolidated or otherwise modified from time to time (the "Companies Act") governing shareholder's rights to put forward proposals at an annual general meeting.
 Shareholders who wish to put forward proposals may however follow the procedures set out above to convene an extraordinary general meeting for any business specified in such written requisition.